About Dr Lars Kjaer

 Dr Lars Kjaer's Research

-The Medieval Gift and the Classical Tradition (Cambridge: Cambridge University Press, Forthcoming)
+The Medieval Gift and the Classical Tradition: Ideas and the Practice of Generosity in Medieval England, 1100-1300 (Cambridge: Cambridge University Press, 2019)

 Denmark and Europe in the Middle Ages, 1000-1500: Essays in Honour of Professor Michael H. Gelting, editor with N Lund and K Hundahl (Ashgate, Aldershot, September 2014)